The application process

 - Only if they are not available through the Charity Commission website a copy of your latest available accounts.
 If accounts to a later date become available after you have submitted your application but before the date of our meeting we do not require you to send these – though you may if you wish.

 We have no objection to your sending, if you so wish, additional material in support of your application.
-However, please note that neither the documents listed in 1, 2 and 3 above nor any additional material will be returned to you.
+However, this must be sent by email.
 Please also note that copies of only your application form and accompanying letter (up to a maximum of 4 pages in total) will be provided to the trustees although they will have access to any additional material at the meeting.

 What happens next